rv-bit/flutter-blog-app/README.md

 - **image_picker + flutter_image_compress** - The image_picker dependecy is widely used in order for easy access to end users Camera Roll / Gallery and Capturing new image from Camera, used to build the required 'image-capture' task set by the client.
 - **uuid** - Used to generate Unique ID's when inserting new blog posts, makes it easier to always make sure blogs are unique, and a great use for real-world projects
 - **custom_refresh_indicator** - Used to build the Pull-Down-To-Refresh for loading more tasks / refetching
-- **flutter_svg + cupertino_icons + cupertino_native_better + carousel_slider + [modal_bottom_sheet]([https://github.com/jamesblasco/modal_bottom_sheet/tree/main])** - They were all used from a perspective of UI design, flutter_svg helped to render out SVG images, cupertino_icons enabled more iOS style icons for better compatability between devices, cupertino_native_better was used to build Liquid Glass Pop Up menu, if iOS 26 is avaliable, carousel_slider was used for image sliders and modal_bottom_sheet was used to build a iOS feel Sheet Container with better interface and configurability than the default Material https://api.flutter.dev/flutter/material/showModalBottomSheet.html
+- **flutter_svg + cupertino_icons + cupertino_native_better + carousel_slider + [modal_bottom_sheet]([url](https://github.com/jamesblasco/modal_bottom_sheet/tree/main))** - They were all used from a perspective of UI design, flutter_svg helped to render out SVG images, cupertino_icons enabled more iOS style icons for better compatability between devices, cupertino_native_better was used to build Liquid Glass Pop Up menu, if iOS 26 is avaliable, carousel_slider was used for image sliders and modal_bottom_sheet was used to build a iOS feel Sheet Container with better interface and configurability than the default Material https://api.flutter.dev/flutter/material/showModalBottomSheet.html

+### Testing Libraries
 - **build_runner + riverpod_generator + riverpod_lintr** - The build_runner helped with generating .g.dart or .mocks.dart files for testing and defining family providers, as used flutter_riverpod 3.x, which required for such code generations, used mainly for blog edit, as the route build needed 'id' - '/blog/:id', which in normal AsyncNotifier this cannot be done.
 And the lintr was added automatically as used when generating.
 - **sqflite_common_ffi + mockito** - The sqflite_common_ffi was used during testing for better compability and mocking, and the mockito library allowed for test generation, and many utility functions that were used throughout all the tests, such as 'verify', 'argThat', etc.